MayankMandhani/SafeChat/README.md

 # SafeChat
 An Android text messaging app with End to End Advanced Encryption Standard method and Phone Number Authentication.
-Built using Java and Firebase.
+Built using Java and Firebase.<br>
 <a href="https://drive.google.com/file/d/1CrTHF9yVNqhTmqaRxyZz0Yo9xlOV9Rq8/view?usp=sharing">APK Link</a>

 **Technologies and Libraries used:**<br>